 Emma is a freelance writer based in Brighton, a vibrant seaside city on the South Coast of England.
-She is a member of the British Guild of Beer Writers and former British Beer Writer of the Year.
+She is a former British Beer Writer of the Year and was Chair of the British Guild of Beer Writers from 2021-2023.

 Emma’s writing focusses on beer, cider, pubs and the wider drinks industry.
 She has a particular interest in the areas of sustainability and diversity.